Rates of convergence in conditional covariance matrix with nonparametric entries estimation: Conclusion

 \section{Conclusion}

-In this paper we have investigated the rate of convergence for a nonparametrical estimator for the conditional covariance $\C(\E[X \vert Y])$.
-We have started studying the nonparametric behavior of each element of the matrix based in the work of \citet{zhu1996asymptotics}.
-This approach, allow us to find rate of convergence depending on the value of $\beta$ for the classical mean squared error.
-We have shown that if the model is regular enough, it is possible to achieve the parametric rate $1/n$.
-Otherwise, we get a slower rate $(\log^2(n)/n)^{2\beta/(\beta+2)}$, depending on the regularity $\beta$ of certain Hölder class.
+In this study, we investigated the convergence rate of a nonparametric estimator for the conditional covariance $\C(\E[X \vert Y])$.
+First, we studied the nonparametric behavior of each element of the matrix based on the study of \citet{zhu1996asymptotics}.
+This approach allowed us to exhibit rates of convergence according to the smoothness of the target.
+In particular we showed that if the model was regular enough, it achieved a parametric rate of $1/n$.
+Otherwise, we got a slower rate $(\log^2(n)/n)^{2\beta/(\beta+2)}$, depending on the regularity, $\beta$, of a certain H\"{o}lder class.

-As a natural extension, we studied the performance of mean squared risk of $\hat{\Sigma}$ under the Frobenius norm.
-In order to keep the consistency and avoid issues due to the high-dimension data, it is necessary regularize the matrix $\hat{\Sigma}$.
-We used a regularized version of $\hat{\Sigma}$ called $\hat{\Sigma}_m$, obtained by doing a Schur multiplication between $\hat{\Sigma}$ and a definite-positive matrix of weights.
-Those weights are 1 until some point away from the diagonal when they turn in 0.
+As a natural extension, we studied how performs the mean squared risk of $\hat{\Sigma}$ under the Frobenius norm.
+To maintain consistency and avoid issues due to the high dimensionality of data, the matrix $\hat{\Sigma}$ had to be regularized.
+We used a regularized version of $\hat{\Sigma}$ called $\hat{\Sigma}_m$, which we got by a Schur multiplication between $\hat{\Sigma}$ and a positive definite matrix of weights.
+These weights remained 1 until some point away from the diagonal and zero elsewhere.

-This method could not ensure the positive definiteness of the estimate---but since we proved that under some mild conditions, our estimator is consistent given either $p/n\to0$ or $p(\log^2(n)/n)^{2\beta/(\beta+2)} \to 0$, the estimator will be positive definite with probability tending to 1.
-Other practical solution for this issue is suggested by \citet{cai2010optimal}.
-He proposes project $\hat{\Sigma}$ to the space of positive-semidefinite matrices under the operator norm.
-In other words, first diagonalize $\hat{\Sigma}$ and replace the negative eigenvalues by 0.
-The matrix obtained is then semidefinite positive.
+This method could not make sure the positive definiteness of the estimate.
+We proved that under some mild conditions, our estimator was consistent given that either $p/n$ or $p(\log^2(n)/n)^{2\beta/(\beta+2)}$ zeroed, so the estimator would be positive definite with a probability tending to 1. \citet{cai2010optimal} suggested project $\hat{\Sigma}$ into the space of positive-semidefinite matrices under the operator norm.
+In simple terms, first diagonalizing $\hat{\Sigma}$ and then replacing the negative eigenvalues by 0, where the matrix got is semidefinite positive.

-There are several alternatives norms to compute and matrix-based error, among them the operator norm.
-However, this approach would require the estimation of concentration inequalities for some specific matrices blocks of $\hat{\Sigma}$ which is not suitable in our context.
-Nevertheless, the use of the operator norm in the nonparametric estimation of $\Sigma$ is worth to investigate.
+Other norms are available to measure the error in matrix estimation, such as the operator norm.
+However, this approach requires concentration inequalities for some specific matrices blocks of $\hat{\Sigma}$, which are not readily available.
+However, the operator norm in the nonparametric estimation of $\Sigma$ is worth investigating.